dbmurphy/commit-message-validator/README.md

 This reverts commit <sha1>.
 ```

-However, the default git behavior, that cannot be easily overiden is:
+However, the default git behavior, that cannot be easily overridden is:

 ```Markdown
 Revert "feat(toto-service): provide toto for all"